priti07borde-maker/ADIDAS-SALES-ANALYSIS-DASHBOARD/README.md

 ## Business Objective

-The primary objective of this dashboard is to:

 - Analyze overall sales performance.
 - Monitor profitability and business growth.
 - Identify top-performing products and retailers.